 Many seemingly innocent cartoon characters should count their lucky stars that they live in an animated, fictional universe.
 If they lived among us and were judged the way you and I are, they would be in major trouble.
 These characters have such glaring and long-enduring mental disorders that there’s no way they could escape years of therapy, and possible institutionalization.
 This is of course for fun, and should not be taken as actual diagnoses as I am not a real doctor nor have I played one on TV.

 10. Charlie Brown, Avoidant Personality Disorder

 I know that watching Charlie Brown at Christmas or Thanksgiving is a holiday tradition for many families, but personally, I could never get behind it.
 I wanted to like Charlie Brown and his gang, but I just couldn’t do it.
 To be honest, I just got so angry at that show, much more than anyone should, really.
 Poor Charlie Brown never caught a break.
-From the kite-eating tree, to his sports endeavors, to his many failed holiday celebrations, the world was out to get him.
+From the kite-eating tree

 And now, as if the world of vocally challenged adults wasn’t enough of an enemy, now it’s the real world’s turn.
 In all of those therapy sessions with Lucy, I wonder if she ever thought to diagnose him with what we call avoidant personality disorder.